 - High-end air purifier; strong and efficient as the HealthPro Plus but with a smaller body

 - More space-friendlyFor a “compact” air purifier, it provides excellent room coverage

 Not fond of germ or virus-killing air purifiers that have a hefty price tag?
 Then this one here is probably what you’re looking for and it’s none other than Guardian Technologies’ GermGuardian AC5900WCA Air Purifier.

 The air purifier is rather cheap compared to the rest of the pack since it usually has a $199 to $299 price tag, making this a readily available air purifier for you to avail if you’re looking for a budget option.

 The air purifier utilizes a combination of HEPA filters UV lights, and activated charcoal filters to deal with both dust particles and microbial threats present in the atmosphere.
 This true HEPA air filter can successfully reduce the percent of harmful germs, dust pollen, pet dander, allergens, and spores by up to 99.7 percent.
-In addition, the activated charcoal works with the UV C light by trapping the germs and viruses so that the The UV C light can kill airborne viruses including, influenza, staph, rhinovirus and coronavirus.
-This makes the air purifier have a potent coverage against a variety of airborne problems.
+In addition, the activated charcoal works with the UV C light by trapping the germs and viruses so that The UV C light can kill airborne viruses including, influenza, staph, rhinovirus, and coronavirus.
+This makes the air purifier have potent coverage against a variety of airborne problems.